Fading Song

 Nevada County Arts Council, and Llewellyn Studio, displayed in the exhibition FOREST⇌FIRE, showing at the Truckee Community Recreation Center CA, in 2021

-This painting confronts the ecological degradation and species loss that followed European colonization of California’s landscapes.
+Fading Song confronts the ecological degradation and species loss caused by European colonization of California’s landscapes.

-The composition memorializes species displaced or diminished in these transformed habitats.
-A porcupine hovers at the entrance of its burrow, now rare in areas where it once thrived.
-A juvenile grizzly bear skull lies buried beneath layers of eroded soil.
-Declining populations of the limestone and Mount Lyell salamanders climb among rare, unfurling wildflowers.
-A Sierra garter snake stalks the critically endangered mountain yellow-legged frog, once the most abundant frog in the Sierra Nevada.
-Grasshopper sparrows, horned larks, and loggerhead shrikes flutter near the roots of a severed tree.
-At the top, a lamb perches on a cut trunk, listening to the willow flycatcher’s fading song—a quiet elegy for what has been lost.
+Once one of the most biodiverse regions on Earth, California has been deeply changed by overgrazing from imported livestock, competition with invasive plants, drought, large-scale tree removal, and fire suppression.
+Invasive species have severely damaged ecosystem health, decreasing biodiversity, displacing native plants and animals, and pushing endangered species toward extinction.
+The introduction of sheep, in particular, caused severe topsoil erosion, leaving lasting scars on the Sierra Nevada foothills.
+The composition memorializes species that have been displaced or diminished in these altered habitats.
+A porcupine stands at the entrance of its burrow, now rare where it once thrived.
+A juvenile grizzly bear skull rests buried beneath layers of eroded soil.
+Declining populations of limestone and Mount Lyell salamanders climb among rare, unfolding wildflowers.
+A Sierra garter snake stalks the critically endangered mountain yellow-legged frog, once the most common frog in the Sierra Nevada.
+Grasshopper sparrows, horned larks, and loggerhead shrikes flit near the roots of a cut tree.
+At the top, a lamb perches on a cut trunk, listening to the fading song of the willow flycatcher—a quiet elegy for what has been lost.

 Previous